erosiv/silt/README.md

 # silt

+simple immediate lightweight tensors

+## What is silt?
-`silt` is an isolated lightweight tensor library for easy inclusion in projects that use CUDA with Python bindings.

-`silt` is primarily a light-weight wrapper for passing tensor data around between various libraries, and into kernels on the GPU for simulating physics.
+silt is an isolated lightweight tensor library for easy inclusion in projects that use CUDA with Python bindings. silt is designed for passing around tensor data between various libraries and into kernels on the GPU for physics simulation.

+silt is designed to be trivially includable as a git submodule in projects that use a build-system based on ``CMake`` and CUDA (``nvcc``) with python bindings.
+This enables the designing of **non-monolithic tensor accelerated libraries**.

+In essence, silt represents a specific, minimal compilation setup or a kind of `minimal boilerplate glue` that improves build times while keeping interoperability without code duplication.

+silt is just over 2000 lines of code (with python bindings), making it extremely legible.
+In other words, you don't have to use silt, but if you also like to roll your own, then you can at least easily understand its structure and fork it.

 ## Features